 The rugged beauty of the Badlands draws visitors from around the world.
 These striking geologic deposits contain one of the world’s richest fossil beds.
-Ancient mammals such as the rhino, horse, and saber-toothed cat once roamed here.
+Ancient horses and rhinos once roamed here.
 The park’s 244,000 acres protect an expanse of mixed-grass prairie where bison, bighorn sheep, prairie dogs, and black-footed ferrets live today.

-Immerse yourself within the third longest cave in the world.
-With over 208 miles of mapped and surveyed passages, this underground wilderness appeals to human curiosity.
+Immerse yourself in one of the longest caves in the world.
+With over 215 miles of mapped and surveyed passages, this underground wilderness appeals to human curiosity.
 Its splendor is revealed through fragile formations and glimpses of brilliant color.
-Its maze of passages lure explorers, and its scientific wealth remains a mystery.
+Its maze of passages lures explorers, and its scientific wealth remains a mystery.
 This resource is truly a jewel in the National Park Service.

 National Historic Trail

 Sixteen States: IA,ID,IL,IN,KS,KY,MO,MT,NE,ND,OH,OR,PA,SD,WA,WV